 In 2015, Google launched Project Fi, a mobile virtual network operator (MVNO) compatible with Nexus and Pixel smartphones (plus the Motorola Moto X4).
-Three years later, the company has officially announced the project has been brought directly under Google’s branding with a name change to “Google Fi.”
-But that’s not all — Google Fi is now compatible with a majority of Android devices and, for the first time ever, it also works with iPhones.
+Three years later, the company announced the project has been brought directly under Google’s branding with a name change to “Google Fi.”
+But that’s not all — Google Fi is now compatible with a majority of Android devices and it also works with iPhones.

-It’s easy to sign up to Google Fi, too.
+It’s easy to sign up to Google Fi too.
 Not only can you sign up through the Google Fi website, but now you can also head to Best Buy and get a SIM card off the shelf.
-The downside to that, however, is that you’ll pay $10 for the Best Buy SIM cards — while when you sign up online, Google will ship the SIM card to you for free.
-In other words, you’re basically paying to not have to wait.
+The downside to that, however, is that you’ll pay $10 for the Best Buy SIM cards.
+When you sign up online, Google will ship the SIM card to you for free.
+You can port your phone number from the existing service you use, rather than having to use a new one.

 Here’s everything you need to know about Google Fi, including plan pricing, phones that are compatible with Google Fi, and more.